elifesciences/elife-alfred-formula/README.md

 - `Lockable Resources Plugin` to allow lock acquisition and release and coordinate builds so that they do not use the same environments at the same time.
 - `Thin Backup` for backupping Jenkins, its plugins and its configuration.
 - `Workspace Cleanup Plugin` to free space from workspaces remains after a build has finished.
+- `AWS EC2 Plugin` to manage a pool of EC2 instances for building container images.

 ## Builder